TorchDevice image

 • Transparent Integration: Works transparently without requiring changes to existing codebases.

-• PyTorch Compiler Compatibility: Works seamlessly with PyTorch’s dynamo compiler and inductor.
+• PyTorch Compiler Compatibility: Works with PyTorch’s dynamo compiler and inductor.

 Development & Availability